 This webinar is for both separating parents, separated parents, and professionals working with separating parents.
 The aim is to talk through different ways of working together as parents to help you (or to help you help your clients) to find a parenting path that is tailored to where you’re at right now.
 It’s a 2.5 hour interactive webinar.

 Understanding Adolescent and Child counselling and it’s potential role with Carol Belsey and Suzanne Bunt – two experienced Child and Adolescent Counsellors.
+THIS HAS SADLY HAD TO BE POSTPONED AGAIN BUT WE WILL RUN IT IN 2022 IN PERSON.
+DATE TO BE ADVISED.
+IF YOU’D LIKE TO KNOW WHEN THE DATE IS REARRANGED THEN PLEASE EMAIL ME.
 It’s an all day workshop on Friday 1st October.
 It is scheduled to be in person and if we are not able to run it due to COVID restrictions it will be moved to a new mutually convenient date.

 Parental separation can see children experience significant losses and changes, perhaps for the first time in their life.
 These losses and changes can, of course, be explored within the nuclear and extended family and the child’s feelings, communications and actions supported and therapeutically understood.